CelliesProjects/ESP32_VS1053_Stream/README.md

 void bufferStatus(size_t &used, size_t &capacity)
 ```

-NOTE: A buffer will only be allocated if there is enough free psram.
+Note: A buffer will only be allocated if there is enough free psram.

 # Event callbacks